 “Fine.
 I’ll send you a picture of us the next time we hang out.”
 Anything to get her to back off.

-“Tomorrow,” I blurt.
+“Tomorrow,” I said.

-“Love you, too, Ben,” Dad says, then hangs up.
+“Love you, Ben,” Dad said.

 God, if only they knew how much.

 Great.
-Well, now I feel like an asshole.
+Now I felt like an asshole.

-I stride into the kitchen and toss the phone on the unfinished island, choosing not to answer him.
-I’m mad, at myself and at them both, and nothing good ever comes from speaking from a place of anger.
-Better to let myself cool down before I respond.
+I strode into the kitchen and tossed my phone on the unfinished island.
+I was mad, at both myself and them.
+Nothing good ever comes from speaking from a place of anger.
+Better to cool down before responding.
 But seriously, I came out here for me.
-And now it’s somehow more about my mother’s mental health than my own.
+And now it was somehow more about my mother’s mental health than my own.
 She wasn’t the one who had to live with CTE!

-The day he showed up was awkward as hell.
+The day he showed up had been awkward as hell.
 I’d donned another disguise, which consisted of an oversized, ill-fitting, padded sweater that masked my muscle and made it look more like lumpy bulk.
-A pair of dark contacts and huge, owlish glasses helped, too.
-And then there was the grand finale, my hair, which I attempted to comb smooth and pull back into a low, hippyish ponytail.
+A pair of dark contacts and huge, owlish glasses helped.
+And then there was the grand finale, my hair, which I’d attempted to comb smooth and pull back into a low, hippyish ponytail.

 I’d been straight up Sybill.